Construction Information

 Planned trail closures and other impacts

-There are no current trail closures.
+During construction, the Cazadero Trail will experience intermittent closures from the Fall of 2025 through the end of 2026.
 Please check back for more details as the project moves along the corridor towards Boring, Gresham, and Portland!

 What To Expect